 We will continue to monitor the annual management charges of our funds to ensure they are appropriate.

-Similar to our other funds, all available benefits from economies of scale are passed on to you, our investors.
+All costs charged to the Rathbone Multi-Asset Defensive Growth Portfolio have been assessed to determine if all available benefits from economies of scale were passed on to you, our investors.